Verdicts and Settlements (Continued)

-The at fault driver informed the police that he did see our client in the crosswalk, but he failed to remained stopped.
-Recklessly, and without concern for others, he attempted to speed through, but unfortunately our client stood in his way.
+The at-fault driver informed the police that he did see our client in the crosswalk, but he failed to remain stopped.
+Recklessly, and without concern for others, he attempted to speed through, but unfortunately, our client stood in his way.

 Per our client's wishes, we settled her case without the need for litigation.

-Dog bite incident - Client suffered loss of leg tissue requiring a debridement of necrotic tissue.
+Dog bite incident - Client suffered the loss of leg tissue requiring a debridement of necrotic tissue.

 Boat vs. Boat collision on the Sacramento River - This case involved complicated injuries to our client’s right knee which ultimately required surgery and which resulted in her facing a lifetime problem of a higher chance of developing “deep venous thrombosis” as the result of the crush injury which occurred when our client was attempting to stop a boat, traveling in reverse, from hitting another boat.
 At the moment of impact, the boat’s operator started the motor, in reverse, causing the two vessels to collide and partially crush our client’s leg.
 Through the use of noted experts in the Maritime Law field, and through diligent discovery efforts by our office, we were able to resolve this case for $160,000.00 and entirely eliminate our client’s need to repay her medical providers – despite contentions by the defense that our client, had assumed the risk of injury by stepping out onto the swim platform and trying to stop the two vessels from hitting.